thenables/callback-and-promise/README.md

 make generic async function return promise when callback not present.

-- Support both callback and promise
+- Supports both callback and promise
 - Preserves function names
 - Uses a native promise implementation if available and tries to fall back to `bluebird`
 - Converts multiple arguments from the callback into an `Array`